ld-x/last-draft/README.md

 #### `autofocus`
 Whether to show the tooltips on hover over button icons.
 Default is `true`

+#### `maxLeftOffset`
+The max offset in pixels left the toolbar is allowed.
+This is to prevent the toolbar being positioned off the screen to the left when selecting for instance the first few words in a paragraph.
+Default is `250`

 #### `separators`
 Whether to show the Separators between inline, blocks and plugins.
 Default is `true`